 Each Memoryland has a different Memory Box.
 Players need to enter each room to find the tool, open the box, and retrieve the missing memory fragments.

 After exploring all 12 Memoryland, the last Lilacland will appear in the center.
-Players need to enter Lilacland to put all memory fragments together like puzzles to destroy Lilaclock and open the gate back to the real world.
+Players can review all memories on Lilacland and open the gate back to the real world.

 Social media are the primary method for photo sharing in modern lifestyles and relationships.
 But they always draw users' attention to many different posts, not just sharing between family members and friends.